Research and Development (R&D)

 Furthermore, it also focuses on installing new processes, systems, or services while significantly improving the existing ones.
 Without any specific purpose in mind, basic research sets out to acquire new knowledge about the underlying foundations of phenomena and observable facts.

-It is a methodical study to attain a more profound comprehension of the fundamental elements of a concept or phenomenon.
+Basic research is a methodical study that seeks to attain a more profound comprehension of the fundamental elements of a concept or phenomenon.
 Experimental and theoretical work in basic research serves as a preliminary exploration toward gaining a better understanding of various applications.

 Note

-Usually, basic research is carried out by scientists and others keen to uncover nature's mysteries and aren't set specific goals.
+Usually, basic research is carried out by scientists and others keen to uncover nature's mysteries and don't set specific goals.
 However, basic research isn't entirely "pure" in contemporary industrial research and development programs.

-Often, it's aimed at a generic objective, like exploring a technological frontier that can tackle the challenges of a particular industry.
+Often, applied research is aimed at a generic objective, like exploring a technological frontier that can tackle the challenges of a particular industry.
 Targeted at satisfying customers' requirements, applied research is a category of research devoted to formulating novel products and services.

 It involves scavenging for market information and devising strategies to enhance an existing product or invent fresh ones to fulfill the ascertained demands.